 Kern County Probation is utilizing JJCPA grant funds to support two separate programs which have been identified as being essential components of the department's continuum of services.
-The first program is the Gang Intervention and Suppression Team (GIST)/High-risk Supervision.
-The goal of this program is to reduce gang involvement and increase community safety by maximizing communication and coordination between probation officers and allied law enforcement agencies, and through the supervision of high-risk and gang affiliated probationers.
+The first program is the Juvenile Programming Unit.
+The Juvenile Programming Unit is tasked with providing evidenced based programs with the goal of decreasing recidivism in our community.
 The second JJCPA funded program is the Aftercare program.
 Probation officers in this program provide intensive supervision and transitional assistance to juvenile offenders who have been released on furlough following successfully completing the in-custody phase of their commitment to one of our department's residential treatment facilities.
 The population of juvenile offenders in the JJCPA programs are also offenders who receive services provided in the Kern Crossroads Facility program.
-The coordination between the two plans occurs in that the YOBG funded services focus on assessing and treating youth while they are serving a Court ordered commitment to the Kern Crossroads Facility and the JJCPA funded programs focus on the same offender prior to release and when in community supervision.
+The coordination between the two plans occurs in that the YOBG funded services focus on assessing and treating youth while they are serving a Court ordered commitment to the Kern Crossroads Facility and the JJCPA funded programs focus on the same offender prior to release and when in community supervision

 The Kern Crossroads Facility is a secure residential institution with an operational capacity of 120 beds.
 It was created to provide a local institution option for juvenile male offenders, ages 14-18, in lieu of a Division of Juvenile Justice (DJJ) commitment.
 The rehabilitative function of the Kern Crossroads Facility relies on a program design that includes use of a validated risk-needs assessment tool, evidence-based cognitive behavioral therapy, incentives, education, work experience, vocational training, athletics, physical education, group living and a mental health counseling component.
-Youth attend school half of the day and participate in vocational/work programs and/or counseling the other half of the day.
-The custody portion of the program is a twotiered, 168 or 252-point program to be followed by intensive Aftercare supervision.
+Youth attend school and participate in vocational/ work programs and/or counseling when not in the classroom.
+The custody portion of the program is a two- tiered, 168 or 252 day program to be followed by intensive Aftercare supervision.
 The facility programing includes two evidence-based risk assessment tools, the PACT and the MAYSI-2 (Mental Health Screening).
 These tools identify criminogenic needs and monitor changes in behavior and attitude.
-Other evidence-based programs Aggression Replacement Training (ART), Thinking for a Change (T4C), include: Strengthening Families, Stages of Change and Choices and Changes.
+Other evidence-based programs include: Aggression Replacement Training (ART), Thinking for a Change (T4C), Strengthening Families, Stages of Change and Choices and Changes.